vga91/langchain4j/docs/docs/integrations/embedding-stores/neo4j.md

 </dependency>
 ```
 ## APIs

 LangChain4j provides the following classes for Neo4j integration:
 - `Neo4jEmbeddingStore`:  Implements the EmbeddingStore interface, enabling storing and querying vector embeddings in a Neo4j database.
 - `Neo4jText2CypherRetriever`:  Implements the ContentRetriever interface for generating and executing Cypher queries from user questions, improving content retrieval from Neo4j databases.
 It translates natural language questions into Cypher queries,
   leveraging the Neo4j schema calculated via [apoc.meta.data](https://neo4j.com/docs/apoc/current/overview/apoc.meta/apoc.meta.data) procedure.
+- `KnowledgeGraphWriter`: A class that stores Neo4j nodes and relationships starting from structured data coming from `LLMGraphTransformer`,
+that is a tool that transform one or more unstructured documents in a graph.
+It’s database-agnostic, which means that  transforms texts into a set of Nodes and Edges that can also be used for other graph databases like RedisGraph.
+- `Neo4jEmbeddingStoreIngestor`: Implements the `ParentChildEmbeddingStoreIngestor` interface, it performs a multi-stage transformation pipeline: it transforms documents, splits them into segments, optionally applies additional transformations to child segments, generates embeddings, and stores both the parent-child relationships and embeddings in Neo4j.

 ## Usage Examples

+### Neo4jEmbeddingStore

 Here is how to create a `Neo4jEmbeddingStore` instance: